JonBetts/CM0102-Starter-Kit/README.md

 If you really do want to pick and choose which of these you use, after applying the Misc Patches, you can go into the **Patches** folder and remove some of the files there, and they then won't be loaded by the game.

--   **Apply Protection Patches** - Only use this if you are coming across error messages in your game that you cannot continue or 'holiday' past.
+-   **Applying Protection Patches** - This functionality is no longer displayed directly in the Starter Kit, as too many people were just applying it willy nilly!
+So if you need to use it, manually copy it from the Optional subfolder of the Patches folder to the Patches folder itself.
+Only use this if you are coming across error messages in your game that you cannot continue or 'holiday' past.
 It protects against specific crashes where the Argentinian league being loaded causes a crash, or a null pointer crash that usually occurs when all leagues are selected (which is never recommended!).
 There is also a fix for a "virtual_staff 195" error - if you get that error message, exit the game, apply these patches, and then when you reload the game, you should be able to continue past the error message.
 Like I said before, only apply these fixes if you desperately need to and cannot continue with your game otherwise.

 **Please note:** When certain databases are loaded, some of the options in Nick's Patcher will be disabled ("greyed out").
 This is because they have already been pre-applied to that database's executable file.
 Therefore, they were disabled to avoid 'double patching'.